MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 **`modifyOutputPath`** - **Add project's folder name to publish path**<br>
 `boolean`.
 Optional.
 Use when `command = publish`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If this task is set to `true`, folders created by the publish command will have the project file name prefixed to their folder names when the output path is specified explicitly in arguments.
+If this input is set to `true`, folders created by the publish command will have the project file name prefixed to their folder names when the output path is specified explicitly in arguments.
 This is useful if you want to publish multiple projects to the same folder.
 <!-- :::editable-content-end::: -->
 <br>